 Front and rear views, and diagram of connections for a simple wave-band indicator.

-THAT DODGE OF YOURS!
-Every Reader of "PRACTICAL AND AMATBUR WIRLESS" must have originated some little dodge which would interest other readers.
-Why not pass it on to us?
-We pay 21-10-0 for the best winkle submitted, and for every other item published on this pige we will pay half-aguines.
-Turn that idea of yours to account by sending it in to us addressed to the Editor.
-"PRAC-TICAL AND AMATEUR WIRELESS" George Newnes, Ltd., Tower House, South-ampton Street, Strand, W.C.2.
-Put your name and address on every item.
-Please note that every notion sent in must be original.
+Every Reader of "PRACTICAL AND

+AMATBUR WIRELESS" must have

+originated some little dodge which would

+interest other readers.
+Why not pass it on

+to us?
+We pay £1-10-0 for the best wrinkle

+submitted, and for every other item published

+on this page we will pay half-arguinea.
+Turn

+that idea of yours to account by sending it

+in to us addressed to the Editor.
+"PRACTICAL AND AMATEUR WIRELESS."

+George Newnes, Ltd., Tower House, Southaimpton Street, Strand, W.C.2.
+Put your name

+and address on every item, Please note

+that every notion sent in must be original.

 Mark envelopes "Radio Wrinkles."
+DO

-DO NOT enclose Queries with your wrinkles.
-THAT DODGE OF YOURS!
-SPECIAL NOTICE All wrinkles in future must be accompanied by a coupon cut from the current issue. into this are drilled three holes large enough to take cbonite bottle caps, which are used as covers for the bulbs and holders.
+NOT enclose Queries with your wrinkles.

+SPECIAL NOTICE All wrinkles in future must be

+accompanied by a coupon cut from the current issue.

+bulbs and holders.
 The metal covers of these are of aluminium, as, this being soft, they can be easily printed, and then pricked with a needle.
-The metal from milk bottles are ideal for caps

-4 Q YLT-LT+ this purpose, fitting over the ebonite caps snugly.
+The metal from milk bottles are ideal for this purpose, fitting over the ebonite caps snugly.
 The fitment is wired to the wavechange switch contacts as shown in the theoretical circuit drawing.

-The holes to drilled for the bu holders should ho bulb be 13/32ins. in diameter, this measurc-ment ensuring a close fit for average holders.
-The holes for the caps, in my done with a lin. bit, and case, were done with a lin. bit, and then sand-papered down to obtain a tight fit; glue is not necessary if the top panel is in. to in. thick, this giving firmness to the caps, which are sweated into position. -A. J. WARD (Edgware).
-A Tracking Device for Records Some time ago I became interested in D home recording, so I set about making some sort of a tracking device with what odds and ends I had in my junk box.
+The holes to drilled for the bulled holders should bulb 13/32ins. in diameter, this measurement ensuring a close fit for average holders.
+The holes for the caps, in my done with a lin. bit, and case, were done with a lin. bit, and then sand-papered down to obtain a tight fit; glue is not necessary if the top panel is in. to in. thick, this giving firmness to the caps, which are sweated into position.

+-A. J. WARD (Edgware).

+A Tracking Device for Records

+SOME time ago I became interested in home recording, so I set about making some sort of a tracking device with what odds and ends I had in my junk box.
 The accompanying sketches show the result.

 General view and details of construction of a home-made tracking device.
-ADTUSTABLE BY have used the device for some time now with complete satisfaction.